agraef/ez-ag/README.md

 With those preparations all done and the EZ-AG turned on, just load the patch and start playing.
 You should see the strings and notes being played in the GUI, and hear the output from the patch through your MIDI synthesizer.

+Clicking on the fretboard object in the right upper corner of the patch opens a graphical display of the 12 frets of the EZ-AG showing the notes that are currently playing in the style of a horizontal fretboard diagram (indicating open and damped strings with "o" and "x" symbols on the left and finger positions on the fretboard using bullet points).
+By default, the fretboard display assumes a standard guitar tuning (E-A-D-G-B-E).
+If you have configured the EZ-AG to use a different tuning then you can recalibrate the display accordingly.
+To these ends, play each open string (at least) once and then push the "tune" button above the fretboard object.

 There are various settings in the patch you can fiddle with.
 First and foremost, there are two toggles for the velocity threshold and the note